webmakerr-com/fluentboard/fluent-boards/readme.txt

 The Simplest Project & Task Management Plugin Specifically Crafted for Agencies, Freelancers & Founders.

+This unified plugin bundles all FluentBoards Pro capabilities—install it once to access every feature without needing a separate add-on.

 == Description ==
 FluentBoards is a next-gen project management solution, designed to revolutionize your workflow with seamless organization, effortless communication, and unparalleled efficiency, ensuring you sweat less and achieve more!